 All the best

-List of best books which you can follow to master CLAT syllabus is given below subject wise :-
+The best books which you can follow for CLAT are listed below subject wise

 *Manorama Year Book